steverobbins/Magento-Redismanager/readme.md

 # Installation

-1. Copy the contents of app/ and skin/ to your Magento installation
+1. Copy the contents of src/ to your Magento installation
 2. Clear Magento caches
+3. Log out of admin

 ## Installation with Modman